mh-anwar/quibble/README.md

+# Recess Hacks Submission 2022 by @mh-anwar and @r-chong

 ## Inspiration
 As long-time online buyers, @mh-anwar and I have tried every consumer-to-consumer platform in Canada.
 One thing that we constantly noted was the lack of a way to contact sellers to dispute the price, which led us to create Quibble, the price negotiation app.